dln/ktoolbox/README.md

 Copy [the ktoolbox script](https://raw.githubusercontent.com/dln/ktoolbox/master/ktoolbox) somewhere within your `$PATH` and make it executable.

 ### Customizing the container
-The container contains various useful utilities, but may be customized to taste (the entrypoint script is important though, as that contains the persistence and timeout logic).
+The default container image contains various useful utilities, but may be customized to taste.
+Any image may be used as long as it has `bash` and `curl` installed, since these are used in the entrypoint script to handle expiration.

 Easiest is to make a custom Dockerfile like this:

 ```
 FROM dlneintr/toolbox